 Apple supports RCS on iOS 18

-When will RCS messaging be available on Apple iOS?
+Is RCS messaging available on Apple iOS?

 iOS 18 has arrived, bringing RCS messaging to Apple users.